HomeSpan/HomeSpan/docs/CLI.md

 * **Q** \<id\> - change HomeSpan's default Pairing Setup ID to \<id\>
   * This command changes HomeSpan's default Setup ID, which is used when pairing with a QR Code, from the new-device value of "HSPN" to \<id\>.
 See [HomeSpan QR Codes](QRCodes.md) for details on how the Setup ID is used.
 The Setup ID must be exactly 4 alphanumeric characters (0-9, A-Z, and a-z).
-  * Note the new Setup ID is retained in HomeSpan's NVS and used as the default for all sketches, unless a specific Setup ID is set in the sketch using the method `homeSpan.setQRID(const char *id)` (see [HomeSpan API Reference](Reference.md) for details).
+  * Note the new Setup ID is retained in HomeSpan's NVS and used as the default for all sketches, unless a specific Setup ID is set in the sketch using the method `homeSpan.setQRID(const char *id)`.
+See [HomeSpan API Reference](Reference.md) for details.

 * **O** - prompts you to set the password used for Over-the-Air (OTA) Updates
   * HomeSpan supports [OTA Updates](OTA.md) but requires a password to always be used.
 For security, HomeSpan saves a *hashed* version of the password you specify in NVS, not the actual password.
 If you forget the password you specified, you'll need to reset it using this command.
   * If left unspecified, HomeSpan uses "homespan-ota" as its default OTA password.

 * **A** - start the HomeSpan Setup Access Point
   * This command starts HomeSpan's temporary Access Point, which provides users with an alternate methods for configuring a device's WiFi Credentials and HomeKit Setup Code.
 Starting the Access Point with this command is identical to starting it via the Control Button.
 See the [HomeSpan User Guide](UserGuide.md) for complete details.